AMD's beastly third gen Ryzen Threadripper 3970X will cost $1,999

 Alternatively, AMD is adding a new "eco mode" to all of its Ryzen 3000 CPUs, that drops the TDP level a full step.
 So 105W CPUs will run as 65W parts, and 65W CPUs can run as 45W parts.
 This obviously sacrifices performance in pursuit of lower power and thermal requirements, which AMD bills as a great fit for small form factor PCs.
 Or perhaps a 3950X using a basic air cooler.

-We'll have our review posted well in advance of retail availability, so you'll know exactly how the chip performs before it goes on sale.
+We'll have our review posted well in advance of retail availability, on November 14, so you'll know exactly how the chip performs before it goes on sale.

 The Threadripper 3970X is the real star of the show, at least in terms of insane multithreading performance.
 Sure the Threadripper 2990WX already offered up a 32-core/64-thread CPU last year, but there were some inter-chiplet communication bottlenecks in the previous design.
 Third generation Threadripper changes a whole bunch of the underlying features and technology, however, and should hopefully eliminate any performance constraints.